webpro-nl/knip/README.md

 for that dependency are at custom locations.
 The default values are at the plugin's documentation, and can be overridden to match the custom location(s).

-When the dependencies don't have a Knip plugin yet, please file an issue or [create a new plugin][46].
+When the dependencies don't have a Knip plugin yet, please file an issue or [create a new plugin][45].

 #### Too many unused exports

 When the project is a library and the exports are meant to be used by consumers of the library, there are two options:

-1. By default, unused exports of `entry` files are not reported, so you can add the containing file to it.
+1. By default, unused exports of `entry` files are not reported.
+You could re-export from an existing entry file, or add the containing file to the `entry` array in the configuration.
-2. The exported values or types can be marked [using the JSDoc `@public` tag][47].
+2. The exported values or types can be marked [using the JSDoc `@public` tag][46].

 ### How to start using Knip in CI while having too many issues to sort out?

 Eventually this type of QA only really works when it's tied to an automated workflow.
 But with too many issues to resolve this might not be feasible right away, especially in existing larger codebase.
-Here are a few options:
+Here are a few options that may
+help:

 - Use `--no-exit-code` for exit code 0 in CI.
-- Use `--include` (or `--exclude`) to report only the issue types don't have errors.
+- Use `--include` (or `--exclude`) to report only the issue types that have little or no errors.
+- Use a separate `--dependencies` and/or `--exports` Knip command.
 - Use `ignore` (for files and directories) and `ignoreDependencies` to filter out some problematic areas.
+- Limit the number of workspaces configured to analyze in `knip.json`.

 All of this is hiding problems, so please make sure to plan for fixing them and/or open issues here for false positives.